-Today, CICWA works closely with the Cook Islands Ministry of Health - Te Marae Ora, and Clinical Public Health Nurses to promote health awareness and to monitor the health care of young children aged 0-4
+Today, CICWA works closely with the Cook Islands Ministry of Health - Te Marae Ora, and Clinical Public Health Nurses to promote health awareness and to monitor the health care of young children aged 0-4 years.

 Paunu clinics (similar to Plunket check clinics in New Zealand) include the weighing of babies, checking of skin conditions, discussing any problems with parents, and ensuring vaccinations are up to date.
-Paunu clinics are held across 27 clinics on Rarotonga, 8 clinics on Aitutaki, and 6 on Mangaia.
+Paunu clinics are held across 17 clinics on Rarotonga, 3 clinics on Aitutaki, 6 on Mangaia and 1 clinic each